hi, i’m tyler

 Extensive experience with nonprofits, faith-adjacent organizations, & mission-driven teams

-Ongoing formation as a spiritual director
+Trained as a spiritual director

 Helping organizations design, clean up, or implement tools (often CRMs) that actually match how teams work and how they want to work.